gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 * `normal` means your job will wait for 15min to run in a `low` priority, and if no ressources are availables by then, will run in a `high` priority
 * `low` means your job will start once the ressources are available, but may be interrupted if `high` priority jobs need them

-Although a `high` priority assures for job completion, it is also pricier than a `low` priority one.
+Although a `high` priority assures for job completion, it is also pricier than a `low` priority one (around x3 or x5).

 > Please note, this tutorial will only run `low` priority jobs to reduce costs.